Lunoastro/sopra-f25-group-07-server/README.md

 ```
 #### API Endpoint Testing with Postman

-We recommend using [Postman](https://www.getpostman.com) to test your API Endpoints.
+We recommend using [Postman](https://www.getpostman.com) to test the API Endpoints.
+Most endpoints can be tested this way; however, due to OAuth flow requirements, endpoints in the [CalendarController](./src/main/java/ch/uzh/ifi/hase/soprafs24/controller/CalendarController) cannot be fully tested via Postman.
+In the [CalendarAuthController](./src/main/java/ch/uzh/ifi/hase/soprafs24/controller/CalendarAuthController), only the GET /calendar/auth-url endpoint can be tested to generate the Google authorization URL.
+Subsequent steps in the OAuth process must be performed through the browser and cannot be completed directly within Postman.

 ## Roadmap